Prophet Muhammad… What words spring into your mind upon hearing his name?

 Born Muslims are born into a faith and a family that heavily and rightly so encourages them to love the Prophet.
 They are born surrounded by his love and teachings from their parents’ daily practices to the teachings they get at school.

-Prophet Muhammad is incorporated into the lives of many born Muslims to the extent that the love they have for him could be compared to the love a child has for his/her mother.
+Prophet Muhammad is incorporated into the lives of many born Muslims.
+The love they have for him could be compared to the love a child has for his/her mother.

 When you revert back to Islam, you have that new firm belief from knowledge and teachings you have read in the Quran because it is the word of God.

-However, you may not know an awful lot about our beloved Prophet (peace be upon him) because of all the negative connotations that the media supposedly thinks is associated with Prophet Muhammad which may be stuck in your mind.
+However, you may not know an awful lot about our beloved Prophet (peace be upon him).
+It’s due to all the negative connotations that the media supposedly thinks is associated with Prophet Muhammad which may be stuck in your mind.

 When the media attacks Islam, the Prophet is often the first target as he is the most obvious target to discredit our faith.